-These principles will apply to all radioactive waste generated from the plant and to used fuel.
+These principles will apply to all radioactive waste generated from the plant and to spent fuel.

-In the case of fuel, management begins the moment it arrives at the facility.
-Maintaining the integrity of the fuel is a priority objective at Naturgy's power plants, and recent initiatives have been implemented to reduce the number of failures to zero, thus minimising the generation of waste and the impact on people and the environment.
+In the case of fuel, management begins from the moment it is received at the facility.
+Maintaining the integrity of the fuel has always been a priority at the plants in which Naturgy has a stake.
+In addition, it supports initiatives to reduce the number of failures to zero, thus minimizing the generation of waste and the impact on people and the environment.